werelaxe/spbu-information-retrieval/README.md

 ## Usage
 1) Generate or fetch the corpus;
-2) Fetch default BERT model (or create manually);
-3) Make a fat jar and run it for building the inverted index and performing the queries.
+2) Make a fat jar and run it for building the inverted index and performing the queries.

 ### Corpus generating
 1) Install the package `wikipedia` for python3 via `pip3 install wikipedia`;